-All samples must be accompanied by the relevant specimen submission form (e.g. ACDP Specimen Advice Note.
-See p38).
+All samples must be accompanied by the relevant specimen submission form (e.g. AAHL Specimen Advice Note as illustrated below).

 IMPORTANT - The form should be completed fully and the owner and animal details confirmed before the samples are submitted.
 In the event of a positive result this information will be vital for international reporting and follow up investigations.